This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Prepare the Roast: Remove the turkey roast from its packaging and pat it dry with paper towels.
-Leave the string netting on the roast.
+- Prepare the Roast: Take the turkey roast out of its packaging and gently pat it dry with some paper towels.
+Keep the string netting on the roast for now.

-- Make the Herb Paste: In a small bowl, combine the basil, oregano, garlic powder, onion powder, salt, and pepper.
-Stir in the olive oil to create a paste.
+- Make the Herb Paste: In a small bowl, mix together the basil, oregano, garlic powder, onion powder, salt, and pepper.
+Then, stir in the olive oil until you have a nice paste.

-- Season the Roast: Rub the herb paste evenly over the entire turkey roast, ensuring it's well-coated.
-Place the roast on a rack in a roasting pan.
+- Season the Roast: Generously rub the herb paste all over the turkey roast, making sure it’s well-coated.
+Place the roast on a rack inside a roasting pan.

-- Add Butter: Lay slices of butter on top of the turkey roast.
+- Add Butter: Place slices of butter on top of the turkey roast.

-- Bake: Roast the turkey, uncovered, for 1 ¾ to 2 hours, or until the internal temperature in the center reaches 165°F using a meat thermometer.
+- Bake: Roast the turkey, uncovered, for about 1 ¾ to 2 hours, or until the internal temperature in the thickest part reaches 165°F, using a meat thermometer.

 - Rest and Serve: Remove the roast from the oven, cover it with foil, and let it rest for at least 10 minutes.
 Carefully remove the string netting before slicing and serving.